anaef/nginx-lws/doc/RequestProcessing.md

 ## Pre, Main, and Post Lua Chunks

 The pre, main, and post Lua chunks are run sequentially for each request.
-The optional pre and post chunks provide the opportunity to perform common tasks for the main chunks at the location.
+The optional pre and post chunks provide the opportunity to perform common tasks for the main chunks at the location, such as establishing a context or performing logging.

 The pre, main, and post Lua chunks run with a *request* environment that indexes the global environment for keys that are not present.
 When a request completes, the request environment